 Over 3,400 words.
 I removed companies no longer offering DNA kits or stores that no longer carry genealogical DNA kits.

 Skip down to the different DNA companies or tools if you don’t want to read the whole post.
 Going to use the standard prices for the various tests below.
-For sale prices, I will Sticky a post with current sale prices and link to it – and modify it or create a new post as necessary – adding new link to the December 1, 2020 DNA Sales post when it goes live.
+For sale prices, I will Sticky a post with current sale prices and link to it – and modify it or create a new post as necessary.

 This is a different post from the Sticky posts as this covers a lot more DNA testing companies and tools than the Sticky posts as those tend to include the major DNA testing companies and many DNA companies having sales.

 As always, check prices before you order!
 You can also check EBay and Amazon in case you find a lower price there, but make sure it’s for the same company and test.
 Some of the companies show an end date for their sale prices, but many don’t.
 Amazon loves to raise and lower prices on DNA tests on a somewhat regular basis, usually every few days for some of the major companies, bit less often for other companies.

 As of February 1, 2021, the following companies are offering DNA tests.
 I will link to this post as new sales are added or current sales end.

 Tests on Sale: See the Sticky thread link above for what companies are offering sales.